IstinNew/UniqueHangman/README.md

 A unique and fun Hangman game implemented in Google Colab (Jupyter Notebook service)

 ### Unique Hangman
 Welcome to the Unique Hangman Game!
 This is a fun and tech-themed Hangman game implemented in Python.
 The aim of the game is to guess the word by suggesting letters within a certain number of guesses.
+The game will import words from NLTK library.

 ### How to Play
 1. Run the code in a Google Colab notebook.